verdaux/BookNotes/Phrases/Impressors 9.md

 - [ ] Pursuit of pleasure and prevention of pain.
 - [ ] I am falser than vows made in wine.
 - [ ] We are what we pretend to be.
 So, we must be careful about what we pretend to be.
+- [ ] Birds born in a cage think flying is an illness.